wiggywombathead/doomsday/README.md

 So the anchor day is day 2, Tuesday.

 ### Compute the year's "doomsday"
-Let `T := year - c`, that is, the last two digits of the year\
-Now apply the "Odd-plus-11" rule twice
+Let `T := year - c`, the last two digits of the year.
+Now we apply the "Odd-plus-11" rule twice:

 ```
 T += (T % 2 != 0) ?
 11 : ;